DonBattery/ansibles/README.md

 Run test playbook on ansible-nodes
 `ansible-playbook -i inventory.yml remote-test.yml`

-Run webserver playbook on remote-nodes
+Run webserver playbook on ansible-nodes
 `ansible-playbook -i inventory.yml remote-playbook.yml`

+After successfully running all the three playbooks ansible-node-1 should be accessible at http://localhost:7070 and ansible-node-2 at http://localhost:9090